Transforming H&E images into IHC: A Variance-Penalized GAN for Precision Oncology

 \begin{enumerate} \item Improve the translation of H\&E images into high-fidelity IHC images, particularly for HER2-positive (IHC 3+) cases, which remain a challenge for existing models. \item Mitigate mode collapse by introducing a variance-based loss function, ensuring greater diversity in generated images. \item Evaluate the generalizability of our model beyond medical imaging by testing it on generic image translation tasks. \end{enumerate}

 To achieve these objectives, we introduce a variance penalty term into the loss function of the pyramid pix2pix model, enforcing structural diversity and fidelity in IHC image generation.
-Our model is rigorously evaluated using the BCI dataset for HER2 classification and LLVIP dataset for general image translation, demonstrating superior performance over existing approaches \cite{jia2021llvip}.
+Our model is rigorously evaluated using the BCI dataset for HER2 classification and the facades dataset \cite{isola2017image} for general image translation, demonstrating superior performance over existing approaches.

-The remainder of this paper is structured as follows: Section II reviews existing research on breast cancer detection and image translation techniques.
-Section III outlines our proposed methodology.
-Section IV describes the experimental setup including the analysis of the dataset and the discussion of evaluation metrics we have used.
-Section V presents the comparative results, and Section VI concludes the study with insights on future research directions.
+The remainder of this paper is organized as follows.
+Section 2 reviews the related literature on breast cancer detection and image-to-image translation techniques.
+Section 3 presents the proposed methodology.
+Section 4 describes the experimental setup, including dataset analysis and the evaluation metrics employed.
+Sections 5 and 6 report and discuss the comparative results.
+Finally, Section 7 concludes the study and outlines potential directions for future research.